-Montreal Christmas—aka Noël—events and activities, as well as shopping options, are plentiful, as per usual, and 2017 promises yet another great Christmas season.
-Whether you love or loathe the holidays, celebrate with or without family, it can be a really fun time of the year, even solo.
+Montreal Christmas—aka Noël—events and activities, as well as shopping options, are plentiful and 2018 promises yet another great Christmas season.
+No matter how you celebrate the holidays it can be a really fun time of the year in Montreal, even solo.

-Tailor a Montreal Christmas—or humbug season—that suits you and your lifestyle with a little help.
-Below features Montreal Christmas events, 2017-2018 holiday season highlights, events, and activities that cover every budget.
+Tailor a Montreal Christmas experience that suits you and your lifestyle with a little help.
+Our guide features Montreal Christmas events, 2018-2019 holiday season highlights, and activities that suit every budget.

 A Montreal Christmas wouldn't be Christmas without the city's annual Santa Claus Parade, a tradition since 1925.

 Better known as the Défilé du Père Noël, the Montreal Santa Claus Parade typically features thousands of delighted kids waiting to catch a glimpse of Santa Claus, with about 15 to 20 floats proceeding along the downtown artery and top shopping destination, Ste.
 Catherine Street, from Fort to St. Urbain.

 2018 Date: November 17 starting at 11 a.m.